Use this primer to drive sustainability in communities where your firm operates.

 Step 6.
 Refinement of project portfolio:

 Once possible actions are identified, the project portfolio is refined through an iterative process between citizens, government, and companies.
 Experts also play an important role.
 They may be included in the multidisciplinary team of the CIO and in technical committees.

 All involved must assess the final portfolio of projects and approve or prioritize them; this involvement provides legitimacy to the process.

 Project implementation takes time.
 Planned communication and intermediate initiatives can give the overall project continuity and presence.

 About this Research

 This research was inspired by the Leadership Council of the Network for Business Sustainability Chile (CBS).
 NBS Chile is Network for Business Sustainability (NBS) hub for Latin America.
 The report is an extension of larger empirical research authored by Dr. Verónica Devenin, at the University Adolfo Ibañez (Chile), with guidance from members of the CBS Leadership Council.
-For additional details, please see the full report.

 Join the Conversation